 Figure 21 P2 Port's waste production per passenger.
-The total amount of waste supplied is considered.

 Figure 22 P3 Port's waste production per passenger.
-The total amount of waste supplied is considered.

 3. Energy Consumption and Management at Adrigreen ports

 Unfortunately, none of the ports provided a full account of energy consumption.
 In fact, they only provided data about electricity consumption which became the only possible dataset for benchmarking.
 All other possible energy consumptions (for example in terms of fuel for heating, cooling, hot water, etc.) were not supplied by any of the ports.